-Both he and Richard Emerson took an interest in how power interacted with the process of exchange.
-While transactional relationships are mutually beneficial, there is no reason to assume that they exist between parties who hold equal amounts of interpersonal, social or financial power.
+Both he and Richard Emerson took an interest in how power interacted with the process of social exchange theory.
+While transactional relationships are mutually beneficial, there is no reason to assume that they exist between parties who hold equal amounts of interpersonal, social, or financial power.

 But the basic tenet of mutually negotiated and beneficial relationships based on the exchange of products, in which all parties feel obligated towards each other, remains.
 In an uneven power dynamic, one party may fail to satisfy its obligation toward another, in which case self-interest will motivate the second party to seek out a more advantageous relationship than the one they currently inhabit.

 The exchange is the basis of marketing.
 Organizations or individuals sell commodities to consumers.
 The commodities provide the consumer with benefits and the cost of purchasing the commodities provides benefits to the organization or individual that produced them.
 The commodity being marketed may be a good or a service, or it may be the image of a brand, a political or social message, a charitable cause, and so on.

 There are three categories in social exchange theory, namely reciprocity, redistribution, and market exchange.
 Reciprocity is the process by which value is exchanged for obligations.
 This is where the aspect of responsibility becomes significant.
 One party feels that since the other party has provided them with benefits, they must reciprocate in kind and provide commensurate benefits.